Paul-Trofin/Paul_Trofin_Dissertation_Thesis/Pythia8_Macro_Files_Generator/README.txt

       -> root -l plot_crossx.C'("ee_Z_ee_crossx.txt")' (plot)

   *** Please ensure that $PYTHIA8/bin, $PYTHIA8/include,
+      $PYTHIA8/lib and $PYTHIA8/lib/libpythia8.so are
-      $PYTHIA8/lib are exported to PATH in .bashrc
+      properly exported to be environment variables.

   *** The default example is e- e+ -> Z (s-channel) -> e- e+ with
       5k events and the center of mass energy range 20 - 240 GeV
 ________________________________________________________________
   *** Customize the script for any process:

       -> You may generate whatever .cmnd files you desire to